Pensions and self-employment

 What tax relief can I get on payments?

-You can get tax relief on contributions of up to 100% of your UK earnings if you are a UK taxpayer, subject to the 'annual allowance' (see below).
+If you are under the age of 75, you can get tax relief on contributions of up to 100% of your UK earnings if you are a UK taxpayer, subject to the 'annual allowance' (see below).

 Most pension payments receive tax relief at source, such as those into personal pension schemes outlined above.

 If you do not get tax relief at source when making the payments, you must claim it through your Self Assessment tax return or by making a claim to HMRC by telephone or letter.
 You can find contact details for HMRC on GOV.UK.

 For more information on tax relief on pension contributions go to the tax basics section.